dajmera-24/poker-bot/README.md

 ![Chen Values of All Starting Hands](./figures/st_hnd_chn_scrs.png)

 The .py script used to generate this heatmap, along with the .csv file of all of these values can be found in the aux_scripts subdirectory.

+### Current Limitations
+1. This implementation assumes that the big blind will remain constant throughout the entire game.
+2. The program will simply throw an exception if any invalid values are enter (e.g. a negative number of players at the table).